Card

 The card's content should be flexible, and its layout should be adapted to the card's variable width.
 This flexibility allows cards to scale appropriately without losing their visual appeal or functionality.
 When designing the card, you can choose between two behaviors that can and should be mixed and matched on different breakpoints:

-- Adjusting the content in width while keeping the same layout orientation.
+• Adjust the width of the content while keeping the same layout orientation.
 This allows components like texts, lists, cards, and images to fill the given vertical space.

-- Switching the layout orientation and redistributing the content to fit the new structure.
-This allows adjusting the grouped layout to the device breakpoint’s ergonomic needs.
+• Switching the layout orientation and redistributing the content to fit the new structure.
+This allows the grouped layout to be adjusted to the device breakpoint’s ergonomic needs.
 A horizontally oriented card in a mobile breakpoint may become a larger, vertically oriented card in a bigger breakpoint, lending more space to imagery and typography to fit the larger screen.

 Accessibility